usds/medicaid-renewals-playbook/README.md

 * **Meet regularly if needed.** If helpful, meet with stakeholders on a regular basis after the engagement.
 Gauge how well the work is progressing, and where potential roadblocks could occur.
 * **Ask for metrics.** Measuring the impact of the engagement is crucial to ensuring the state and civic technology team's time was well spent.
 If possible, utilize rigorous methods like A/B testing, pilots, and randomized trials to gather quality data of the effectivity of solutions.

+#### Workshops and Meetings

+* [Closing Meeting](./workshops-and-meetings/closing.md): This meeting is typically held at the end of the on-site week.
+It is an opportunity to present recommendations to the state senior leadership, and re-affirm the agreed upon actions.

 #### Resources

 * [Example Recommendations Document](./resources/example-recommendations-document.docx): At the end of the on-site week, all recommendations agreed upon by _both the state and the civic technology team_ are documented in this recommendations report, which is then delivered to the state Medicaid leadership.